Loaded Baked Potato Soup

 Cream being poured into a silver pot.

-3. Next, add the potatoes, scallions, and a little salt and bring the liquid to a a boil.
-After the soup boils, turn the heat back down to low, cover the pot, and simmer until the potatoes are tender, about 15 to 20 minutes.
+1. Add potatoes, scallions, and ½ teaspoon salt and bring to boil.
+Reduce heat, cover, and simmer until potatoes are fork tender, about 15 to 20 minutes.

 Potatoes and green onion being added to loaded bake potato soup cooking in a silver pot.